Alvin1359/Matplotlib-Homework/README.md

-# Matplotlib Homework
+# Matplotlib - Mice Cancer Treatments
-A repository containing Matplotlib Homework
 This challenge involves analysing a dataset on an animal study
 An animal study was conducted to measure the effects of some anti-cancer drugs on tumor sizes in mice